B6203 - International Trade and Business Law from an EU Perspective

 Course contents

-The first part of the course offers students an in-depth introduction to the EU internal market and its external dimension.
+The first part of the course provides students with an in-depth introduction to the European Union internal market and its external dimension, examining the legal principles governing the free movement of goods, persons, services and capital, as well as the EU’s role as a global trade actor.

-The second part focuses on the legal foundations of the multilateral trading system, with particular attention to the rules and principles of WTO law.
-This section will also address current legal challenges posed by protectionist measures, the impact of tariffs on commercial contracts involving EU businesses, and the strategies and legal remedies available to adapt to an evolving global trade environment.
+The third part focuses on the legal foundations of the multilateral trading system, with special emphasis on the rules and principles of WTO law.
+It also addresses current legal challenges arising from protectionist measures, the impact of tariffs and trade restrictions on commercial contracts involving EU businesses, and the strategies and legal remedies available to economic operators navigating an evolving global trade environment.

 Readings/Bibliography